SiriAlekhya/JS_Guess-the-number-game/README.md

 6. Click the "Again!" button to start a new game.

 # Project Details
-• The game initializes with a random secret number and a starting score of 5.
-• User input is validated, and feedback messages are displayed.
+.
+The game initializes with a random secret number and a starting score of 5 .
+User input is validated, and feedback messages are displayed
 • The game dynamically updates the background color and width of the displayed number based on user interaction.
 • Highscore is tracked and updated as the user achieves a new highscore.